brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-09.md

 had reached the bass of the neck.
 Thick black hair, the perfect hiding place, beckoned across the last and most vulnerable stretch of skin.
-The neck was sensitive, and if the BUG didn't step lightly, it would find itself the same bloody smear Snape's BUG had become.
+The neck was sensitive, and if the BUG didn't step lightly, it would find itself the same bloody smear Snape's BUG had become.[^71-2]

 There was a moment of hesitation before it risked a rushed hop, and then...
 SAFE!